martianboy/rets-client/README.md

 So if someone would like to start maintianing it, I'm open to figuring out how best to make that work.

 ## Changes

+#### 6.0

+- Forked from the original project by @zacronos that was left unmaintained
+- Updated dependencies
+- Improved type definitions

 #### 5.2
 Added `timeout` setting, and allow `COMPACT` format.